 A legal separation may become the basis for a divorce at a later point if parties wish to actually terminate the marriage legally.
 Parties may also decide, after an amount of time, that they wish to resume living together as husband and wife.

 Unlike a legal separation, a divorce is a civil lawsuit that is filed with the intent to end a marriage.
 In a divorce case, the parties must come to a decision about child custody and support, division of property, and spousal support.
 Once these issues have been resolved or a settlement has been reached or a judgment has been issued, the marriage will be legally terminated.

 As a note, the state of Ohio differentiates between a dissolution of marriage and divorce (although many states use the two terms interchangeably).
 While a divorce is a civil lawsuit where the court is asked to make decisions about the above issues, a dissolution of marriage is a type of no-fault divorce where neither party has to prove grounds to terminate the marriage, and the couple files a joint petition together in agreement about all issues.

 Learn More About Your Options by Calling Our Ohio Divorce Lawyers Today

-If you are thinking about ending your marriage but are not sure which form of separation–legal separation, dissolution of marriage, or divorce–is best for your case, or what the process of obtaining each is, our lawyers can help.
+If you are thinking about ending your marriage but are not sure which form of separation–legal separation, dissolution of marriage, or divorce–is best for your case, or what the process of obtaining each is, our lawyer can help.
 When you call our legal team, we will guide you through everything you need to know, and can represent you moving forward.
 Reach us today online or by phone for your initial consultation.